Fudan-iGEM/2023-wiki/docs/src/description.md

 #### A) EPS Module

 Exopolysaccharide (EPS) is a key agent in soil stability, fertility, and defense against abiotic stressors.
-We integrated EPS to grant our biofilm robust adhesion to the Martian surface and survival capabilities by exerting the following functions[^22],[^23]:
+We integrated EPS to grant our biofilm robust adhesion to the Martian surface and survival capabilities by exerting the following functions[^22][^23]:

-1. Enhancing **surface adhesion** through interactions among functional groups
+1. Enhancing **surface adhesion** through interactions among functional groups.
 2. Foster **aggregation and stabilization** of dust particles on the Martian surface, contributing to improved soil stability and fertility.
 3. **Defense** against abiotic stressors, such as drought, freezing temperature and UV, granting the ecological biofilm greater survival capabilities.